PrajjwalDatir/CoronaStrike/README.md

 ![Code_Maniac](Code_Maniac.jpg)

-Here is our College project repo to build a python game using PyGame.
+It is my College project repo to build a python game using PyGame.

 ----THE CORONA STRIKE-----

-Corona Strike

-Group Name -  _Blank_

-Class -Div2
-Batch- S1

-Group Members :

-1.)
-Sarah Hussain -111803124

-2.)
-Prajjwal Datir - 111803131

-3.)
-Siddhika Bejekar - 11180136

 Reason for selecting Problem: